ckipp01/chronica/blog/how-is-this-site-built.md

 ## The future

 This site will continually change.
-I have a lot more stats than I'm not showing currently for my wiki, so I'll slowly be thinking about ways to show them and incorporate them in a meaningful way.
+I have a lot more stats that I'm not showing currently for my wiki, so I'll slowly be thinking about ways to show them and incorporate them in a meaningful way.
+This is what you're already seeing at the top of the page, a graph showing my activity since I started [chronica](/wiki/chronica).
 The style may also continually change and be fine-tuned.
-I'll also semi-regularly be adding to my blog.
+I'll also semi-regularly be adding to the [blog](/blog).

 Thanks for stopping by.